Marianne Williamson: ‘There’s A Well-Strategized Effort To Smear Me’

 Democratic presidential candidate Marianne Williamson claims that there is a “well-strategized effort” to “smear” her, according to a new report from Newsweek.

-In interviews given during the the Iowa State Fair on Friday and Saturday, Williamson discussed what she claims is a negative campaign being perpetrated against her by members of he media, and fellow presidential candidates.
+In interviews given during the the Iowa State Fair on Friday and Saturday, Williamson discussed what she claims is a negative campaign being perpetrated against her by members of the media, and fellow presidential candidates.

-“There’s well-strategized effort to smear me.
-There’s no doubt about that,” she said, proceeding to explain that she believes that “powerful forces” have united to stop her from qualifying for the third Democratic primary debate.
+“There’s no doubt about that,” she said, proceeding to explain that she believes “powerful forces” united to stop her from qualifying for the third Democratic primary debate.

-“It’s very frustrating because I like to think on the left we don’t do things like that,” she said.

 “‘I’ve heard things said about me, for which there is absolutely no evidence, no truth and things about what there’s plenty of evidence to the contrary,” Williamson told reporters, proceeding to allege that some in the public sphere are simply parroting baseless allegations brought up against her by tabloid magazines and celebrity gossip websites.